MuhtasimTanmoy/notebook/architecture/p2p.md

 - Chord GUID Distance
     - (b-a + 2^n) % 2^n
     - 7 to 8 and 8 to 7 not same
-- For kademelia order dont matter
+- For Kademelia order doesn't matter
 - Each node has a successor and a predecessor
 - The successor to a node is the next node in the identifier circle in a clockwise direction.
-The predecessor is counter clockwise.
+The predecessor is counterclockwise.
 - If there is a node for each possible ID, the successor of node 0 is node 1, and the predecessor of node 0 is node `2^m - 1`; however, normally there are "holes" in the sequence.
 - The successor of node 153 may be node 167 (and nodes from 154 to 166 do not exist); in this case, the predecessor of node 167 will be node 153